Scientific Misconduct in Research

 C. Notice to Respondent; Sequestration of the Research Records

 At the time of or before beginning an inquiry, the RIO must make a good faith effort to notify the respondent in writing, if the respondent is known.
 If the inquiry subsequently identifies additional respondents, they must be notified in writing.
 On or before the date on which the respondent is notified, or the inquiry begins, whichever is earlier, the RIO must take all reasonable and practical steps to obtain custody of all the research records and evidence needed to conduct the research misconduct proceeding, inventory the records and evidence and sequester them in a secure manner, except that where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data, or evidence on such instruments, so long as those copies are substantially equivalent to the evidentiary value of the instruments.
 The RIO may consult with ORI for advice and assistance in this regard.
+When original research records cannot be obtained, copies of records that are “substantially equivalent in evidentiary value” will fulfill the sequestration requirement.
+Subsequent or interim sequestration should occur whenever new records become known.

-D. Appointment of the Inquiry Committee
+D. Appointment of the Inquiry Personnel or Committee

-The Research Integrity Officer will notify the respondent of the proposed committee membership within ten (10) days of the establishment of the committee.
+The Research Integrity Officer will notify the respondent of the proposed inquiry personnel or committee membership within ten (10) days of the establishment of the committee.
 If the respondent submits a written objection to any appointed member of the inquiry committee or expert based on bias or conflict of interest within five (5) days of notification, the Research Integrity Officer will determine whether to replace the challenged member or expert with a qualified substitute.

-E. Charge to the Committee & the First Meeting
+D. Charge & the First Meeting

-• Sets forth the time for completion of the inquiry;
+• Sets forth the time for completion of the inquiry

-• Describes the allegations and any related issues identified during the allegation assessment;
+• Describes the allegations and any related issues identified during the allegation assessment.

-• States that the purpose of the inquiry is to conduct an initial review of the evidence, including the testimony of the respondent, complainant and key witnesses, to determine whether an investigation is warranted, not to determine whether research misconduct definitely occurred or who was responsible;
+• States that the purpose of the inquiry is to conduct an initial review of the evidence, including the testimony of the respondent, complainant and key witnesses, to determine whether an investigation is warranted, not to determine whether research misconduct definitely occurred or who was responsible.

 • States that an investigation is warranted if the committee determines: (1) there is a reasonable basis for concluding that the allegation falls within the definition of research misconduct and is within the jurisdictional criteria of 42 CFR § 93.102(b); and, (2) the allegation may have substance, based on the committee’s review during the inquiry.